leozqin/precis/README.md

 ```
 Then to develop, in one terminal start tailwind by doing `make tw`.
 Then, in other start the main app by doing `make run`.

+If you use `nix` or `nixos`, do `nix develop` to assumme a dev shell and then follow the install instructions above.

 ### Integration Tests
 Precis has integration tests that are written in Go.
 They are automated to run during the pull request pipeline, but they also be run locally.